 - Advocate for supplemental services for children such as high-quality affordable childcare, preschool and early development centers, and community-based afterschool programs;

-- Strive for full proficiency in English language arts and mathematics especially for historically low-performing demographic subgroups such as socioeconomically disadvantaged students, students with disabilities, foster youth, English language learners, Black or African American, American Indian, and Alaskan Native students, and other historically underperforming groups;
+- Strive for full proficiency in English language arts and mathematics, especially for historically low-performing demographic subgroups, such as socioeconomically disadvantaged students, students with disabilities, foster youth, English language learners, Latino, Black or African American, American Indian, and Alaskan Native students, and other historically underperforming groups;

 - Provide instruction in social studies, ethnic studies, sciences, literature, art, music, foreign languages, civics, health, physical education, and career technical education;

-- Ensure that school children have current textbooks and comprehensive library books, including history books that are inclusive and historically accurate, representing diverse historical facts beyond dominant culture narratives, and books that reflect scientific consensus on issues such as climate change, evolution, and the Big Bang theory;
+- Work to ensure sure that school children have current textbooks and comprehensive library books, including history books that are inclusive and historically accurate, representing diverse historical facts beyond dominant culture narratives, and books that reflect scientific consensus on issues such as climate change, evolution, and the Big Bang theory;

-- Provide foster youth with the targeted support and services they need to succeed in school and prepare for college and/or career;
+- Advocate for providing foster youth with the targeted support and services they need to succeed in school and prepare for college and/or career;

-- Advocate for federal and state governments to fully fund special education;
+- Advocate for federal and state governments to fully fund special education, including the Individuals with Disabilities Education Act, (IDEA);

-- Continue to build and sustain proven afterschool programs and summer extended opportunities to keep children safe, improve educational opportunity, and to close achievement gaps;
+- Continue supporting building and sustaining proven afterschool programs and summer extended opportunities to keep children safe, improve educational opportunity, and to close achievement gaps;

-- Ensure all students have access to school counselors and nurses and increase the capacity of school-based health centers to provide more children with access to physical exams, including contagious disease testing, mental health, vision, hearing, and dental services;
+- Work to ensure all students have access to school counselors and nurses and increase the capacity of school-based health centers to provide more children with access to physical exams, including contagious disease testing, mental health, vision, hearing, and dental services;

 - Work to increase access to modern jobs by requiring that all school districts offer STEAM (science, technology, engineering, arts, and mathematics) subjects and encouraging students, particularly those underrepresented in STEAM, to study these subjects with necessary academic support;